 “Oh, what’s this section all about?
 Interesting…”

-I scanned the shelves super fast, worried I’d bump into someone I knew and have to explain why I was looking through a book with some super embarrassing title.
-I picked one out, and went to check out.
-When I slid the book across the counter all my nervousness came to a head and I had a total panic attack.
+I scanned the shelves super fast worrying I’d bump into someone I knew and have to explain why I was looking through a book with some super embarrassing title.
+I picked one out and went to check out but when I slid the book across the counter all my nervousness came to a head and I had a total panic attack.

-It turns out changing yourself is really, really hard.
+It turns out changing yourself was going to be really, really hard.

-Did I read that one book and cure my social anxiety?
+Now, did I read that book and cure my social anxiety?
 No, I read more books, went to therapists, and attended a 12-step group.
-The process was like peeling an onion where I had to keep taking off layers until I got to the core, and only from there could I rebuild myself.
+It was like peeling an onion where I had to keep taking off layers until I got to the core and only from there could I rebuild myself.

-I’d send myself this automated email every day at 8:00 AM, so when I checked my inbox first thing in the morning I’d see it.
+I was sending myself this automated email every day at 8:00 in the morning so when I checked my inbox first thing in the morning I’d see it.
 It reminded me to greet everyone (at work, on the street, in the gym).

 This is completely insane, right?
 You’d think so, but what I discovered was that by “going first” I began to build my social confidence.
-When this tiny habit became automatic, meaning I just did it without thinking, then I created another tiny habit, and so on.
+And when this tiny habit became automatic, meaning I just did it without thinking, then I created another tiny habit, and so on.

 You might find implementing one tiny habit gets you pretty far.
 But what if you made it a practice to do it throughout your life?
-One day you’ll look back and realize you’ve actually changed, even when you thought it was impossible.
+One day you’ll look back and realize you actually changed yourself, even when you thought it was impossible.

-When I look back at that kid having a panic attack because he’s buying a self-help book, it’s almost laughable.
-It’s like I’m looking at someone I don’t even know.
-(And I love buying self-help books now, here’s the top five I read last year.)
+When I look back at that kid having a panic attack because he’s buying a self-help book it’s laughable.
+It’s someone I don’t even know.
+(And I love buying self-help books now.)

-Now, I’m not the only one who knows the power of tiny habits.
-I was reading this Quora thread, and was fascinated that by implementing just a few tiny habits a day — drinking water, smiling during his commute, and meditating for 10 minutes — one guy completely changed his life.
+I’m not the only one who knows the power of tiny habits.
+I was reading this Quora thread and it was fascinating one guy completely changed his life by implementing a few tiny habits a day: Drinking water, smiling during his commute, and meditating for 10 minutes.

-Before I get to the one tiny habit that leads to wealth, I want to tell you about an economic term called hyperbolic discounting.
+Before I get to the one tiny habit that leads to wealth I want to tell you about an economic term called hyperbolic discounting.
 In simple terms it means you prefer big rewards over small ones.
 An example of this is if I offered you $100 or $200.
-You’d take the $200.
+You’d take the $200, right?

 Now, how can you short-circuit your brain getting short-circuited?
 With the one tiny habit of automating your money.
 Here, let me show you what this looks like.